setiawantm/R-Projects-Master/PCA-and-Clustering-for-Log-Data.md

     ## png
     ##   2

 Principal components have no physical meaning.
 However, we can interpret them based on the relationship of the principal components and the original variables.
 Figure above shows the relationship between PC1 and PC2 (the first 2 principal components) with the 7 variables.
 The relationship follows the value of coefficients (correlations) which are the eigenvectors showed earlier.
 Based on the figure, the first principal component has a monotonic increasing relationship with the porosity and the second principal component has a monotonic decreasing relationship with the gamma ray and photoelectric log which tell us the lithology.
-In other words, the first principal component “explains” the tightness of the rock and the second principal component “explains” the lithology of the rock (GR).
+In other words, the first principal component explains the tightness of the rock and the second principal component explains the lithology of the rock (GR).

 Clustering
 ----------